amedoeyes/void_engine/README.md

 # Void Engine

-OpenGL game engine.
-This project is a work in progress and is not yet fully functional.
+Cross-platform composition-based OpenGL 4.6 game engine.
+This project is still a work in progress and is not yet fully functional.

 ## Building